- About Dining Areas

 Opening the Dining Areas Screen

-- Select Tools & Setup > Facility Builder.
+- From the left navigation sidebar, select Tools & Setup > Facility Builder.
 The Facility Builder screen appears.

 - Select the Dining Areas tab.
 The Dining Areas screen appears, listing existing dining areas and residence areas enabled as a dining areas for in-room service.